christopherseaman/datasci_217/04/index.md

 - Wynton has dedicated GPU servers in their cluster

 ---

-# GPU Computing with Python
+## GPU Computing with Python

+Common packages for using GPU computing:
 - PyTorch: Deep learning framework with GPU acceleration
 - TensorFlow: Machine learning platform with GPU support
 - Numba: JIT compiler that can target NVIDIA GPUs
-- PyCUDA: Python wrapper for CUDA

   1. Install necessary CUDA drivers and toolkit
   2. Use GPU-enabled Python libraries